VanAntworth/Credit_Risk_Analysis/README.md

 ## Purpose:

-Explain how a machine learning algorithm is used in data analytics.
+To explain how a machine learning algorithm is used in data analytics.

 Create training and test groups from a given data set.